-HUD Section 811/202 Programs13 provide critical affordable housing to elderly and persons who experience disabilities.
+HUD Section 811/202 Programs provide critical affordable housing to elderly and persons who experience disabilities.
 The Section 202 program funds development and operation of affordable housing for very low-income elderly households.
 The Section 811 program provides non-profits with funding to develop and operate supportive housing for disabled very- and extremely-low-income persons.

-Low-Income Housing Preservation and Residential Home Ownership Act (LIHPRHA)14 requires that all eligible HUD Section 236 and Section 211(d) projects which are "at-risk" of conversion to market-rate rental housing through the mortgage prepayment option be subject to LIHPRHA incentives.
+Low-Income Housing Preservation and Residential Home Ownership Act (LIHPRHA) requires that all eligible HUD Section 236 and Section 211(d) projects which are "at-risk" of conversion to market-rate rental housing through the mortgage prepayment option be subject to LIHPRHA incentives.
 The incentives include HUD subsidies which guarantee owners an 8% annual return on equity.
-Owners must file

-12 Federal Home Loan Bank of San Francisco, https://www.fhlbsf.com/community-programs/grant-programs/affordable-housing-programs?category=overview a Plan of Action to obtain incentives or offer the project for sale to a) non-profit organizations, b) tenants, or c) public bodies.
+Owners must file a Plan of Action to obtain incentives or offer the project for sale to a) non-profit organizations, b) tenants, or c) public bodies.